Rehabessam/Manual-Testing-Test-Scenarios/README.md

-# 🧪 Manual Testing – Test Scenarios Portfolio
+# 🧪 Manual Testing – Test Scenarios

 This repository contains **manual test scenarios** designed for multiple real-world websites.
 The project was created as part of **Manual Testing Basics – Testing Bootcamp**.